What is a tourbillon? How to identify 5 types of tourbillons

 One of the most challenging things watchmakers faced when regulating a pocket watch is the effects that gravity plays on the caliber or movement.
 A tourbillon acts as a way to counter the drag effect that gravity plays on some of the smaller components in a timepiece's escapement when held in certain positions.

 A tourbillon places certain parts of the watches internal mechanics, (the balance wheel and escapement ) into a rotating cage.
 The escapement is a component of the movement which is comprised of the hairspring, balance wheel, and pallet fork.
 The tourbillon watch will then slowly rotate this cage holding the aforementioned components, usually at a rate of 1 RPM, and this counteracts the adverse effects that gravity creates when the watch is in certain positions and helps to iron out positional errors of accuracy.

 The video below demonstrates how the escapement is mounted onto the tourbillon's cage and also depicts how it steadily rotates the escapement around the cage.

 Who invented the tourbillon?

 It was 1795 when Abraham-Louis Breguet developed the mechanical mechanism (AKA complication) that we call the tourbillon.
 Breguet was also famous for inventing other revolutionary devices in watchmaking such as the rotor that we find in self-winding, automatic watches.

-A multi-axis tourbillon is an innovation to the traditional tourbillon mechanism where the escapement is mounted in a cage that is rotated on more than one axis.
+A multi-axis tourbillon is a new innovation to the traditional tourbillon where the escapement is mounted in a cage that is rotated on more than one axis.
 A triple-axis tourbillon (also known as a tri-axial tourbillon) is a tourbillon that rotates on three different axes.
 A double-axis tourbillon only rotates on two axes.